artfulrobot/uk.artfulrobot.civicrm.giftaid/docs/usage.md

   If you're happy that this is legit' you can check that checkbox to include these aggregated contributions too.

+- "Unclaimable".
+These contributions belong to contacts with missing name and/or address data and because they are greater than £20, they cannot be claimed as part of an aggregate line.
+So these will remain unclaimable until you find the person's details.
+You can create a group of these contacts if you want to look into them.

 At the bottom you'll see a **Create Claim** button.
 Click that will produce a spreadsheet that you can copy and paste into the Inland Revenue's claim template spreadsheet. **You MUST save that spreadsheet for your records**.